keenlabs/KeenClient-PHP/README.md

 Keen IO PHP Library
 ================================
-This is a library to abstract the Keen IO API to PHP objects.
+This is a library to abstract the Keen IO API addEvent method

 Installation
 ------------